 Welcome to Busy Bees!

 We offer part time and full time sessions, including lunch, Monday to Friday, term time only.
-Here at St James' we take children from 2 years old and we also offer free places, which can be claimed the term after your child turns 3.
-In addition to this we offer the government 30 hour scheme.
+Our Busy Bees classroom takes children aged 2 to 3 years old and we offer both the government 15 and 30 hour schemes.

 We comprise of two sessions, a morning and afternoon.